konveyor/enhancements/enhancements/crane-2.0/plugin-passthrough-info/README.md

 A plugin developer wants the ability to ask for more information to more fully create the correct transformations for a kubernetes manifest.
-Because plugins **MUST NOT** have access to clusters, a plugin user must give the information that in has previously determined from a cluster.
+Because plugins **MUST NOT** have access to clusters, a plugin user must give the information that is determined from a cluster.

 ## Motivation